 Saint-Émilion is crossed by several creeks : Taillas, Fongaband, Barbanne and the Dordogne river on about 11 kilometers.

-The Saint-Emilion appellation represents 5400 hectares of vines and is divided into two controlled appellations: Saint-Emilion AOC and Saint-Emilion Grand Cru.
-More information on the vineyard of Saint-Emilion here.
+The Saint-Emilion appellation represents 5,400 hectares of vineyards and is divided into two controlled appellations: Saint-Emilion AOC and Saint-Emilion Grand Cru.
+For more information on the vineyard of Saint-Emilion click here.